How to check ADA Sink Clearances

 Some of our Previous Clients Include

-Learn more about ADA Knee Clearances and making your ADA inspection more accurate and efficient.
+Learn more about ADA Sink Clearances and making your ADA inspection more accurate and efficient.

-What are some basic requirements for ADA Toilet Clearance?
+What are some basic requirements for ADA Sink Clearance?

 The second requirement for ADA sink clearance is that the sink must have a clear floor space of at least 30 inches wide by 48 inches long.
 This space must be free of any obstructions such as cabinets or other fixtures.
 These could limit the amount of space available for a person in a wheelchair to maneuver.